geirawsm/swaylockcomics/README.md

 - Zelda (no)
 - Fagprat (no)
 - Dunce (no)
-- CommitStrip ^NEW
+- CommitStrip - new!
-- PvP ^NEW
+- PvP - new!
-- VG Cats ^NEW
+- VG Cats - new!
-- Dinosaur Comics ^NEW
+- Dinosaur Comics - new!

 ## How to use